ballerina-platform/ballerina-distribution/examples/records/records.md

 # Records

-A `record` type `r` is a collection of specific named fields where each field has a type for its value.
-A field `f` can be accessed with `r.f`.
+A `record` type is a collection of specific named fields where each field has a type for its value.
+A field `f` of a record value `r` can be accessed with `r.f`.
 Records are mutable and can be constructed using a syntax similar to a map.

-Typically, a `record` type is combined with a type definition.
 A `closed record` type only allows fields that are specified whereas, an `open record` type allows additional fields other than those specified.
-Record equality works the same as map equality; two records are equal if they have the same set of fields and the values for each field are equal.
+Typically, a `record` type is written using a type definition.

 ::: code records.bal :::